 Ensure adult students have sufficient funds to cover education-related expenses.

 This means a student's EFC, Pell Grants, and state grants should equal the cost of tuition, fees, books, and supplies.
 On average, this totals \$8,600 for students at four-year institutions and \$4,100 for students at two-year institutions (assuming full-time attendance).
-To do this, we recommend finetuning the three, primary, need-based grants:
+To do this, we recommend fine-tuning the three primary need-based grants:

-- Adjust ELS eligibility, so it is tied to Pell Grant eligibility, allowing all students who receive a Pell Grant to be eligible for the ELS. - Change the maximum number of semesters to a total credit limit.
-Adult students often attend part-time and will need more than the current six semesters at a community college and 10 at a four-year institution to complete their degree. - Increase the CCG reward amount for independent students lower on the income spectrum.
+- Adjust ELS eligibility so it is tied to Pell Grant eligibility, allowing all students who receive a Pell Grant to be eligible for the ELS. - Increase the CCG reward amount for independent students lower on the income spectrum.
 Right now, students with higher incomes get the largest awards.
 Use the CCG to even out total available resources (including EFC) for students at all eligible income levels.

-Simplify the financial aid system, so adult students know what net price to expect.
-Adult students have busy lives and often haven't been in the educational system for a long time.
+Simplify the financial aid system so adult students know what net price to expect.

+Adult students have busy lives and often haven't been in the education system for a long time.
 They need upfront cost information to make decisions about whether to enroll.
 For example: